-We also conducted a mixed method First Tracer study and a follow-up Tracer study among the girls we had enrolled in the TEACH EARN component to assess the effectiveness and impact of TEACH’s project business skills training on self-employment, income generation outcomes, and girls/women empowerment.
-The girls who completed the TEACH training felt ‘moderately empowered’ and reported that the training toolkits and the business grants provided were very effective in enhancing their skills, improving their efficiency, and increasing their clientage & income.
+We also conducted a mixed method First Tracer study and a follow-up Tracer studyto assess the effectiveness and impact created by the EARN component of TEACH’s project on employment, income generation outcomes, and empowerment.
+The girls who completed the EARN interventions package felt ‘moderately empowered’ and reported that the training toolkits and the business grants were very effective in enhancing their skills, increasing their clientage, improving their efficiency, and increasing their income.
 The tracer studies also demonstrated that adolescent girls were better off self-employed than working on salary and wages, with 95% and 71% (first and follow-up studies respectively) of the girls in the TEACH Earn program successfully transitioning into self-employment and earning 50% and 93% higher income (first and follow-up studies respectively), than what they would have earned if they were employed.

 - Alternate Education Delivery Platforms for Hard-to-Reach Areas of Balochistan

-During the Covid-19 lockdown period, educational activities for the TEACH project were equally affected, hence there was a need for alternate methods of supporting learning for the targeted girls.
-We designed remote learning programs (using radio lessons, while the public sector initiated an educational PTV program) to complement the ongoing face-to-face learning in the home-based centers.
-To better understand the effectiveness of radio-based learning programs designed to reach out-of-school girls living in hard-to-reach areas of Balochistan, we conducteda mixed-method study with 392 girls enrolled in the TEACH program.
+During the Covid-19 lockdown period, TEACH project introduced alternate methods to support learning of the targeted girls.
+We designed a remote learning program using radio lessons for hard-to-reach girls and complement the learning in the home-based centers.
+To understand the effectiveness of radio-based learning programs in Balochistan, we conducted a mixed-method study with 392 girls enrolled in the radio program.
 The study findings indicated that 60% of the girls agreed that radio lessons increased their learning skills (reading, listening, and comprehension), knowledge, and abilities.
-Seven in every 10 girls showed their satisfaction with the communication skills, experience, and empathy of the radio lesson broadcaster.
-The radio lessons were noted to be also effective in increasing the clarity of concepts learned through face-to-face learning among the girls attending the Home-based centers.
-Among the various modes of delivery of radio lessons (storytelling, songs, short plays, dialogue, question/answers), the girls preferred activity-based learning, followed by storytelling.
-The least preferred mode was the radio lectures.
-When radio lesson delivery modes were compared in terms of radio broadcasts and lessons delivered through WhatsApp, more than 70% of girls indicated that WhatsApp was a better medium as they were able to refer back to lessons multiple times for better clarity.
-The girls recommended availing the radio lessons in bilingual (Urdu and local language) for better understanding at home and ensuring they had a mentor (listening buddy at home) who would explain the lessons’ content for better clarity.
+The radio lessons remained effective in increasing the clarity of concepts learned in the Home-based centers.
+More than 70% of girls indicated that WhatsApp was a better medium of delivery as they were able to refer back to lessons multiple times for better clarity.
+The girls recommended a mentor (listening buddy at home) who would explain the lessons’ content for better clarity.

 - Role of Public Awareness in Girls’ Education